I’ve said sometimes that OKRs can turn into business-as-usual. This is often the case with Build OKRs, where you are creating something new.

 Should this KPI show that the conversion rate drops below 7%, Marketing could make it a priority to fix this KPI and bring the overall conversion rate back to the desired level.
 In other words, Marketing could create an OKR to fix this KPI.

 As you see, there can be strong relationships between KPIs and OKRs.
 OKRs can turn into KPIs, and KPIs can be fixed through OKRs.
-This is one of the reasons why it makes sense to track your KPIs and OKRs in one place (and why we bring the two together in Perdoo).
+This is one of the reasons why it makes sense to track your KPIs and OKRs in one place.

-Combining them also gives you a holistic view of the performance of a certain area of your business, like Marketing, Sales, or Product.
+Combining them also gives you full transparency on the priorities of each area of your business, like Marketing, Sales, or Product.